LINCS/course-serving-all-learners/README.md

-# Course: Diversity, Equity, and Inclusion (DEI): From Awareness to Action
+# Course: Serving All Learners: From Awareness to Action
-This course leads participants to think through and evaluate DEI at the program and classroom level.
-The course scaffolds information leading to the process of conducting a classroom or program equity audit.
-The course is designed to be completed in a group or by individuals.
+This course will help you understand and define what it means to be inclusive of all learners in the adult education classroom and program.
+The course will guide you in conducting an inclusivity audit.
+Classroom inclusivity audits can be conducted and followed through independently or in a group.
+After completing this course, you will be able to identify steps individuals can take to advance their commitment to serving all learners progressively from both an individual and a programmatic perspective and identify steps for conducting an inclusivity audit and work toward the sustainability of your efforts.

 ## Import Instructions
 The files for this course are provided in an uncompressed format.
 In order to import this course into your Moodle site please follow the instructions provided below: